 By his application filed under the Right to Information Act, 2005 (RTI Act), the appellant had sought the following information regarding Rahul Gandhi.

 - How many passports have been issued by any Government in the world to Mr. Rahul Gandhi or alias, if any, bearing photograph of Mr. Rahul Gandhi, Member of Parliament, Lok Sabha, India?

 - If more than one passport has been issued bearing his photograph, address and details of all passports be provided.

 - What was his religion at the time of birth?

 - What is his religion by virtue of his faith at present?

-and the information which cannot be denied to the parliament or a State Legislature shall not be denied to any person.
+Provided that the information which cannot be denied to the Parliament or a State Legislature shall not be denied to any person.

 The respondent had submitted that no larger public interest was involved in seeking this information and disclosure of the information sought would cause unwarranted invasion of the third party’s privacy as it is basic fundamental right vide decision of the Constitutional Bench in K. S. Puttaswamy and Another v.
 Union of India and Others, [(2017) 10 SCC 1].

 To arrive at its judgement, the CIC had to look into the proviso of S 11(1) which relates to the information sought from the third person.
 The proviso is as follows:

 “Provided that except in the case of trade or commercial secrets protected by law, disclosure may be allowed if the public interest in disclosure outweighs in importance any possible harm or injury to the interests of such third party.”